Frequently Asked Questions

 We’re located in the heart of downtown Anchorage, within walking distance of shops, restaurants, the waterfront and other cultural sites.
 Many visitors enjoy pairing a museum visit with a stop at Town Square Park or the Coastal Trail.

 Summer days are bright and busy in Anchorage.
 Bring a light layer, water, and curiosity.
-The museum offers shaded, air-conditioned space and on-site dining — ideal for pacing your day between outdoor excursions.
+The museum offers shaded, air-conditioned space and on-site dining, allowing for pacing your day between outdoor excursions.

 Each summer, the museum presents new exhibitions, art installations and events that speak to climate, culture and community.
-Check our Special Events page or the museum's Online Calendar to see what we have planned.
+Check our Special Events page for information on season programs like Lunch on the Lawn, or the museum's Online Calendar to see what we have planned day-to-day.